-First of all there is a debate whether the lamingtons have been first made in Australia or New Zealand.
+First of all, there is a debate about whether the lamingtons have been first made in Australia or New Zealand.
 The most popular story I've read on the subject mentions Lord Lamington, who was a British Governor of Queensland at the end of the 19th century and the beginning of the 20th.

-Another source (The Guardian) mentions the same Lord Lamington, who discovered this cake in a bakery in New Zealand, prior to his time spent in Australia, a “Wellington – a double sponge dessert, dressed in shavings of coconut intended to imitate the snow capped mountains of New Zealand.”
+Another source (The Guardian) mentions the same Lord Lamington, who discovered this cake in a bakery in New Zealand prior to his time spent in Australia, a “Wellington – a double sponge dessert, dressed in shavings of coconut intended to imitate the snow-capped mountains of New Zealand.”

 To support this theory, a painting is mentioned, which shows a Wellington/ Lamington cake on the counter of a cottage painted by JR Smythe in 1888.

 But, although fun to read about all these things, the main thing remains that either originating in New Zealand or Australia, the modern recipe remains one of the most popular foods which these countries have to offer.

 How to make lamingtons?

 - If you wish, you could make a sponge.
 I preferred the butter cake; I just assumed it would be sturdier than the rather delicate sponge and, thus, more suitable for dipping.

 - After baking, leave it until it is completely cool.